Did you know Adobe is stopping its license audits?

 - Desktop – despite what you may have read, not everything is in the cloud, nor is it ever likely to be.
 Unless your organization’s employees access all your software on a phone or tablet, you will need desktops and laptops all of which will require software to run.
 The software on these devices will need managing as part of your SAM processes.

-So, don’t be tempted to ease off or stop your SAM activities because you believe that they will not be needed in a cloud-based future as you are likely to get a nasty surprise!
+So if you are a software asset manager, don’t be tempted to ease off or stop your SAM activities because you believe that they will not be needed in a cloud-based future as you are likely to get a nasty surprise!